rv3392/spotify-to-pocketcasts/README.md

 ## Future Plans
 I welcome any forks and/or open a pull requests for any changes you'd like to make.
 The main todo just involves making this easier to run by:
 - [x] Adding CLI options for passwords/usernames/secrets
+- [ ] Lots of tests
 - [ ] Push to pip to make the script easier to install
+- [ ] A web-app version of this script if there is demand